 - Meetings with the staff responsible for the different contents to learn the applied management approaches and to obtain the necessary information for the external verification.
 Interviews were conducted with each of the processes responsible for the activities selected in our verification exercise on 2025-01-28 to 2025-01-29.
 These were selected in our assurance exercise.
-Analysis of the Management Report design process and the data collection and - validation processes, as well as the review of information relative to the management approach applied to the content reported, carried out on 2025-01-24.
+Analysis of the Management Report design process and the data collection and used in the management report design process and the data collection and - validation processes, as well as the review of information relative to the management approach applied to the content reported, carried out on 2025-01-24.
 Confirmation, through the selection of a - sample, of the quantitative information of the specific contents and checking the correlation to the criteria established in the Guide.